 Students must complete all portions of the Candidacy Examination within one semester or its equivalent.
-A standard practice is to take the entire examination over the course of a semester, leaving at least two weeks between exams to receive feedback from the examination committee.
+A standard practice is to take the entire examination over the course of a semester.
 Students may take the series of three exams over a 16-week period that spans two semesters if desired, e.g., Part 1 in September, Part 2 in November, and Part 3 in January.
-In order to take any portion of the Candidacy Examination, the student must be enrolled in ENC 7919.
+In the event of an emergency or unanticipated challenge, the committee may extend the time period for completion of the candidacy examination process by allowing more time between exams as appropriate, but should notify the T&T office of the decision.
+Faculty members should not extend the time allowed on an individual exam (5 hours or 48 hours).